What is the difference between a 1099 independent contractor and a W2 worker?

 If you are mailing your hardcopy originals to IRS, include form 1096 (which summarizes all the 1099-MISC forms you provided to recipients) and include all 1099-MISC forms.

-Below is a table from IRS’ General Instructions that identifies a mailing address depending on where your principal business or legal residence is located (See https://www.irs.gov/pub/irs-pdf/i1099gi.pdf).
+To ID a mailing address depending on where your principal business or legal residence is located see https://www.irs.gov/pub/irs-pdf/i1099gi.pdf).
 The information below should be verified with IRS’ website before mailing your tax forms and is subject to change.
 Based on IRS 2021 General Instructions for Certain Information Returns, IRS indicates the “Austin Submission Processing Center address has changed.”
-The address listed below for the Austin Submission Processing Center is listed on IRS’s 2021 General Instructions.

 What is a 1096 form?